-Project: Location: Prepared For: 0 Innovation Way Fall River, MA MBL Land Development C NTECH ENGINEERED SOLUTIONS Purpose: To calculate the water quality flow rate (WQF) over a given site area.
-In this derived from the first 1" of runoff from the contributing impervious surface. s situation the WQF is Reference: Massachusetts Dept. of Environmental Protection Wetlands Program / Unit Agriculture Natural Resources Conservation Service TR-55 Manual ted States Department of Procedure: Determine unit peak discharge using Figure 1 or 2.
-Figure 2 is in tabular for the tc, read the unit peak discharge (qu) from Figure 1 or Table in Figure 2. following units: cfs/mi 2 /watershed inches (csm/in).
+Project: 0 Innovation Way Location: Fall River, MA

+Prepared For: MBL Land Development

+Purpose: To calculate the water quality flow rate (WQF) over a given site area.
+In this situation the WQF is derived from the first 1" of runoff from the contributing impervious surface.

+Reference: Massachusetts Dept. of Environmental Protection Wetlands Program / United States Department of the tc, read the unit peak discharge (qu) from Figure 1 or Table in Figure 2. qu is expressed in the following units: cfs/mi/watershed inches (csm/in).